kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   A::EVERYONE@:rtcy
   ---- snip ----

-- nfs_mount only works when the NFSv4 server allows connections from ports >= 1024, as Windows does not allow the Windows NFSv4 client to use a "privileged port" (i.e. TCP port number < 1024)).
+- nfs_mount.exe vs. reserved ports:
-  By default the NFSv4 server on Solaris, Illumos, Linux etc. only accepts connections if the NFSv4 client uses a "privileged (TCP) port", i.e. a port number < 1024.
+  By default the NFSv4 server on Solaris, Illumos, Linux etc. only accepts connections if the NFSv4 client uses a "privileged (TCP) port", i.e. using a TCP port number < 1024.
+  If nfsd.exe/nfsd_debug.exe is started without the Windows priviledge to use reserved ports, then a mount attempt can fail.
-  This can be worked around by using the "insecure" export option in Linux /etc/exports, which allows connections from ports >= 1024, and for Solaris/Illumos see nfs(5), option "resvport".
+  This can be worked around on the NFSv4 server side - on Linux using the "insecure" export option in  /etc/exports and on Solaris/Illumos using export option "resvport" (see nfs(5)).

 #